 It’s SO exciting to look forward to a more permanent structure and I’ll be adding a gutter and another rainbarrel to water that side of the property.
 I’d like to incorporate electric for a light and heater as well as a ventilation fan.

 It’s a good thing the property expansion has become a real possibility because this season I’ve been planting more in the space I usually reserve for wood chips.
+I also made sure to install downspout extensions to move water away from the flower beds and you can check this content to know more about it.
 At least once a year, I solicit local tree services to bring me a load of wood chips for free instead of having to pay to dump them elsewhere.
 They happily bring me a truckload of at least 15 yards at a time… but this delivery takes up a lot of real estate.
 I’ve convinced myself that I’ll just need to pay for deliveries of shredded bark mulch moving forward.
 Now that plantings are filling in, I’m second guessing my decision… how will I possibly have enough mulch without arborist chips?
 When I expand to the next lot, I’ll be able to have them dumped there.
 Problem solved.

 Earlier this month we had a severe storm with hail and 2 of the 3 branches fell.
 The last one laid down a couple of days ago and the leaves shriveled, though it was still attached to the plant.
 Maybe by pruning the new growth the way I did, I attracted insects or voles to the sweet smelling sap.
 There are a few small leaves sprouting from the base so I’ll leave it alone and wrap it for the winter to see if it recovers next year.